-In accordance with Government Auditing Standards, we have also issued our report dated December 10, 2023 on our consideration of the Town of South Boston, Virginia's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Town of South Boston, Virginia's internal control over financial report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Town of South Boston, Virginia's internal control over financial reporting and compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated December 10, 2024 on our consideration of the Town of South Boston, Virginia's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Town of South Boston, Virginia's internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Town of South Boston, Virginia's internal control over financial reporting and compliance.

-Thanis Thanney Meal & Co.
-L.P
+Thanis Thanney Weal & Co.
+LLP

-Danville, Virginia December 10, 2023
+Danville, Virginia December 10, 2024

-Our discussion and analysis of Town of South Boston, Virginia's financial performance provides an overview of the Town's financial activities for the fiscal year ended June 30, 2023.
+Our discussion and analysis of Town of South Boston, Virginia's financial performance provides an overview of the Town's financial activities for the fiscal year ended June 30, 2024.
 Please read it in conjunction with the Town's financial statements.